Funfetti Pancakes

 Pancakes

-- 2 tablespoons flavorless oil (avocado, vegetable or canola oil are fabulous!)
+- 2 tablespoons flavorless oil avocado, vegetable or canola oil all work (30g)

 Vanilla Icing